 Adequately preparing for witnesses and clients for testimony requires many hours.
-However, knowing how to prepare a for court trial or a deposition can improve your strategy and, more than likely, the outcome.
+However, knowing how to prepare for a trial can improve your strategy and, more than likely, the outcome.

 Even the most competent attorneys with a seemingly iron-clad case can be defeated by lawyers who use their trial preparation time more wisely.
 The information in this article includes research and trial presentation tips to help attorneys strategically prepare for courtroom trials and legal hearings.

 Former U.S. President and Army General Dwight Eisenhower once said, “In preparing for battle, I have always found that plans are useless, but planning is indispensable.”

 Perhaps the final plan you employ for a trial isn’t the one you use.
 Nevertheless, the information gained from proper trial preparation almost always proves valuable.
 Whether you represent litigants or plaintiffs in a trial, understanding the case better than your opposition is wise.